|Nutritional Guidelines (per serving)|

 Note: while there are multiple steps to this recipe, this poutine is broken down into workable categories to help you better plan for preparation and cooking.

 Cut the potatoes into fries.
 They should be about 1/2-inch in diameter.
 Leave the skin on for a more rustic feel.
 It will also save you a lot of time.

 Place the potatoes in a bowl of cold water.
 Cover the bowl and place it in the refrigerator.
 Allow them to soak for at least one hour or up to 24 hours.

 Make the Gravy

-Add the butter and olive oil to a saucepan.
+Add the butter and olive oil to a medium saucepan.
 Heat on medium heat until the butter has melted.
 Add in the shallots and garlic and sauté until soft and translucent.